The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Real-time EV-grid integration management systems

-As large-scale EVs integrate into the power grid and the continuous development of real-time energy management systems, the scope of EV charging has expanded significantly.
-The coordination of bi-directional energy flows between EV charging systems and other systems, such as photovoltaic, thermal energy, and energy storage systems, has gained widespread attention.
-Many studies focus on real-time energy management, integrating EV charging with multiple interconnected systems. \cite{zhang2018dynamic} proposes a dynamic cost optimization scheduling method based on real-time information of EV charging demand and PV generation to control the charging process of each EV in a parking lot without considering ESS. \cite{shen2021real} introduced a Combined Heat and Power (CHP) system and proposed a real-time energy management algorithm for a microgrid based on the Lyapunov optimization technique to minimize the average cost of the microgrid. \cite{jiang2019real} investigates the charging optimization for EVs in parking lots integrated with ESS and PV systems and proposes a real-time EV charging dispatching strategy based on an improved binary grey wolf optimizer.
-Figure \ref{fig:4} presents the framework of a real-time management system of EV charging.
-The Summary of the studies on the Real-time management system of EV charging is presented in Table \ref{tab2}.
+With large-scale EV integration into the power grid and the continuous development of real-time energy management systems, the scope of EV charging has expanded significantly.
+The coordination of bi-directional energy flows between EV charging systems and other systems, such as photovoltaic, thermal energy, battery swapping, and energy storage systems, has gained widespread attention.
+Many studies focus on real-time energy management, integrating EV charging with multiple interconnected systems. \cite{zhang2018dynamic} proposes a dynamic cost optimization scheduling method based on real-time information of EV charging demand and PV generation to control the charging process of each EV in a parking lot without considering ESS. \cite{shen2021real} introduced a combined heat and power system and proposed a real-time energy management algorithm for a microgrid based on the Lyapunov optimization technique to minimize the average cost of the microgrid. \cite{jiang2019real} investigates the charging optimization for EVs in parking lots integrated with ESS and PV systems and proposes a real-time EV charging dispatching strategy based on an improved binary grey wolf optimizer.
+Similar to the management of PEV charging, BSS operation can also be organized through centralized, distributed, and hierarchical management frameworks. \cite{you2017scheduling} investigates centralized solutions based on second-order cone programming relaxation and generalized Benders decomposition, and distributed solutions based on the alternating direction method of multipliers (ADMM) and dual decomposition.
+In \cite{liu2018distributed}, the optimal operation of a battery swapping-charging system is studied based on a random-permuted ADMM algorithm.
+In \cite{vsepetanc2019cluster}, a bilevel structure is proposed for BSS operation.
+The upper level optimizes the charging and discharging schedules of aggregated BSSs, while the lower level provides locational marginal prices for each BSS.
+This bilevel problem is transformed into a single-level equivalent problem using the Karush-Kuhn-Tucker (KKT) optimality conditions.

+Existing methods still have several limitations.
+First, many studies lack validation across different datasets, which makes it difficult to demonstrate the general applicability and robustness of the proposed systems.
+Second, the impacts on power quality are often not comprehensively considered.
+Third, forecasting errors in load prediction may directly affect the reliability of real-time scheduling decisions.
+In addition, it remains unclear whether the response speed of real-time dispatch can fully meet the operational requirements of grid management.
+Other important limitations include communication security risks, information delays, model mismatch, and the ability of management systems to support the rapid growth of EV charging demand while maintaining scalability and generalizability.
+The summary of the studies on the EV real-time management system is presented in Table \ref{tab3}.